 Harleigh was raised on a ranch west of Kitscoty, Alberta.
 Like other farm kids, she grew up immersed in the western lifestyle.
-Harleigh was heavily involved in 4H, rodeo, and competitive dance.
-These activities taught her many life skills including teamwork, leadership, and public speaking which she believes have translated into all aspects of her life and have built the foundation for the person that she is today.
+Harleigh learned how to adapt to any challenges thrown her way through her involvement in 4H, rodeo, and competitive dance.

 Miss Strathmore Stampede - Martina Holtkamp

 Martina Holtkamp makes herself at home within agriculture and the rodeo community.
 She grew up on a farm near Rimbey, Alberta which led to obtaining her Agribusiness Degree from Olds College.
 She has worked in the financial sector of agriculture for the last 5 years.

 This multi-event cowgirl is passionate about building the sport of rodeo and is thankful to have had the opportunity to do so as Miss Strathmore Stampede 2022.
 Aside from being an avid competitor, she also actively contributes to the sport through volunteer roles with the Rimbey Agricultural Society, Canadian College Rodeo Association, Oldstoberfest and West of the 5th Pro Rodeo.

 Martina is proud to represent the Strathmore Stampede at the Canadian Finals Rodeo in November.
 She hopes to have the opportunity to promote our sport, Canadian competitors, animal athletes and supporting sponsors and keep our cowboy tradition of rodeo thriving as Miss Rodeo Canada.